kivy/pyjnius/docs/source/installation.rst

    pip install pyjnius

-should successfully install the platform.
+should successfully install the package.

 If there is no pre-compiled binary available, pip install will aim to compile a binary on your operating system.
 For more information see the :ref:`building` documentation.

 You will need the Java JDK installed (`OpenJDK <https://openjdk.org/>`__` is fine).
-Pyjnius searches for Java in the usual places on each operating system.
-If PyJNIus cannot find Java, set the JAVA_HOME environment variable.
+PyJNIus searches for Java in the usual places on each operating system.
+If PyJNIus cannot find Java, set the `JAVA_HOME` environment variable.

 Installation for Android
 ------------------------